ddelong/ddelong.github.io/subscription.md

 ---
 ## Subscription

 There is a variety of ways to get your daily fix of this site.
 The Feedburner feed, aka Superfeed, combines all of my content and doings as collected at [Planet d00dism](http://planet.godlikenerd.com).
-Eagle-eyed users will notice that the RSS2.0 feed is actually at Feedburner as well, but that&#8217;s for statistical purposes only.
+Eagle-eyed users will notice that the RSS2.0 feed is actually at Feedburner as well, but that's for statistical purposes only.
 No extra content is added.

 Enjoy!